Team7IS601/covidtest/README.md

 1. Set up Pycharm with link tutorial
 2. Set up Docker with link tutorial
 3. Fork, Clone or Download repo
-4. Once you have all the files set up in Pycharm and you have a Docker set up, hit run and click on url in console.
+4. Once you have all the files set up in Pycharm and you have a Docker set up, hit run and click on url in the Deploy Log.